By Jacob Kushner

 But now the language of fútbol—‘estriker,’ patada and gol—is sneaking into the baseball-centric vocabulary of Dominicans who are taking interest in the world’s most popular sport.

-Click HERE to read the full story as it appeared at 90:00 Soccer Magazine.
+Click HERE to read the full story as it appeared at 90 Soccer.